-In the 30 AD, after the Roman conquest of Dyrrachium, the city was turned into a Roman Colony.
+In 30 AD, after the Roman conquest of Dyrrachium, the city was turned into a Roman Colony.

-Durning the 1st two centuries there were built some very magnificent works, such as: the “Egnatia Road”, the aqueduct, amphitheater, the public baths, library, temples, mosaics and beautiful sculptures.
+During the 1st two centuries, there were built some very magnificent works, such as the “Egnatia Road”, the aqueduct, amphitheater, the public baths, library, temples, mosaics, and beautiful sculptures.

 As we mentioned above in Durres you will have the chance to navigate through different historical periods the most visible ones dating from 1st century B.C up to nowadays.

 Check below the best things to do in Durres Albania during your visit

 The Fortress of the City

-The remains of the walls belong to the 5-th and 6-th centuries and the addition from 13th and 14th century.
+The remains of the walls belong to the 5th and 6th centuries and the addition from the 13th and 14th centuries.

-Ana Comnena, the daughter of the Byzantine Emperor, Alexis Comnenuis, describing the fortress, writes: “its walls were so thick that 4 horsemen could ride abreast on the top of them”.
+Ana Comnena, the daughter of the Byzantine Emperor, Alexis Comnenus, describing the fortress, writes: “its walls were so thick that 4 horsemen could ride abreast on the top of them”.

-In the end it were the Wars and Earthquakes which made the most damage to the fortress throughout times.
+In the end, it was the Wars and Earthquakes which made the most damage to the fortress throughout time.

 It is one of the most important monuments, discovered in Durres in 1966 by Albanian archeologists.

 The Roman Amphitheatre was built during the 2nd century A.D with a capacity of about 15 – 20.000 spectators.

-This is one of the major public works done in the city of Dyrrachion, and can be compared with the famous amphitheaters of the antiquity.
+This is one of the major public works done in the city of Dyrrachion and can be compared with the famous amphitheaters of antiquity.

 It is as well one of the top things to do in Durrës, Albania.
-In this magnificent building, the slave owners amused themselves watching artistic performances of fights of gladiators and beasts.
+In this magnificent building, the slave owners amused themselves by watching artistic performances of fights of gladiators and beasts.

-The amphitheatre is one of the biggest and most exquisite monument that has survived from the ancient city.
+The amphitheater is one of the biggest and most exquisite monuments that has survived from the ancient city.